bburns/LanguageModels/README.md

 ## About

-Word prediction is the task of predicting the most likely words following the preceding text.
-This has many applications, such as suggesting the next word as text is entered, as an aid in speech and handwriting recognition, or generating text to help fight spam.
+Word prediction, or *language modeling*, is the task of predicting the most likely words following the preceding text.
+It has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, and in machine translation.

 ## Goals

-* Implement an n-gram predictor as a baseline
+* Implement a recurrent neural network (RNN) to try to improve on a baseline model
-* Implement a recurrent neural network (RNN) to try to improve on the baseline
+* Implement an n-gram predictor as a baseline model
 * Compare accuracy of the two methods for different training set sizes
 * Compare time and space complexity and usage of the two algorithms
-* Generate some text using both models and compare subjectively
+* Generate some text using both models for qualitative comparison

 ## Usage

-* Clone this repository - git clone http://______
+* Clone this repository - `git clone http://github.com/bburns/LanguageModels`
 * Run `make download` to download and unzip word vectors
 * Run `make rnn` or `make ngram` to train and test the different models
 * Run `make wordplot` to show plot of sample word embeddings